Skip to primary navigation Skip to content Skip to footer

 Final Thought

 As scuba divers, we confess to seeking more time underwater than on the surface!
-However, scuba diving is not for everyone!
-Snorkeling provides a safe and fun way to experience Maui’s sea life without scuba diving lessons.
-Once you experience snorkeling near Lahaina, you may gain a closer connection to the underwater world that many land-dwellers never get to feel.
+However, scuba diving in Maui is not for everyone, so snorkeling can be an excellent way to experience the island’s sea life.
+Once you snorkel along the shoreline of Lahaina, the colorful coral reefs provide you with a closer connection to Maui that many land-dwellers never get to feel.

-If your Maui snorkeling adventures spark an interest in scuba diving, Banyan Tree Divers Maui offers private scuba tours, lessons, and PADI courses in Lahaina, Hawaii.
-You can book online, call us at (808) 446-6099, or email us.
+Of course, if your snorkeling adventures spark an interest to scuba dive in Maui, Banyan Tree Divers offers scuba tours, lessons, and PADI courses in sunny Lahaina.
+You can book online, call (808) 446-6099, or email [email protected].